 How Does Silver Shampoo Work?

+“What is silver shampoo?” we hear you ask.
 Silver shampoos are pigment-depositing products which work to tone down the appearance of yellow or orange brassiness in the hair.

 The magic behind toning shampoos works off of the colour wheel theory.
 Since purple and violet are the exact opposite of yellow and orange, applying a silver shampoo neutralises and cancels out the yellow undertones present in your hair.
 This boosts the cooler, blue tones in your hair and makes your hair look brighter and shiny.

-Who Should Use Silver Shampoo?
+Can I Use Silver Shampoo?

 Silver or Purple shampoo is designed for those with lighter blonde, white or silver hair, whether natural or dyed.
 However, while this type of shampoo is essential for any bleached blonde or grey-haired woman, you can also use purple shampoo on brown hair or darker hair with lighter highlights to remove any unwanted warm tones.